-The goal of eating a raw food diet is to maximize the number of nutrients that you consume and make your food more readily digestible.
-The goal is not to completely avoid cooked foods as if they were toxic.
-The goal is also not to become a raw vegan.
-A raw food diet is just a more extreme version of trying to include at least some raw fruits and vegetables in your diet every day.
+The raw food diet aims to maximize the number of nutrients that you consume and make your food more readily digestible.
+The goal isn’t to completely avoid cooked foods as if they were toxic, nor is it to become a raw vegan.
+The raw food diet is just a more “extreme” way of including more raw fruits and vegetables in your diet every day.

-Raw foodism is a lifestyle choice that has been promoted since the 1800s due to the numerous health benefits supported by scientific literature and anecdotal evidence.
+Raw foodism is a lifestyle choice that’s been promoted since the 1800s and scientifically recognized for its numerous health benefits.

 - Reduction in inflammation